pthread_attr_getguardsize

 pthread_attr_setstack(3) or pthread_attr_setstackaddr(3)), meaning that

-attribute is ignored (i.e., no guard area is created by the system): it
+bute is ignored (i.e., no guard area is created by the system): it is

-is the application's responsibility to handle stack overflow (perhaps
+the application's responsibility to handle stack overflow (perhaps by

 stack that it has allocated).

-attribute of the thread attributes object referred to by attr in the
+bute of the thread attributes object referred to by attr in the buffer

 RETURN VALUE